maxpushka/kOS-ap-lib/README.md

 # kOS rocket AutoPilot Library
-kOS rocket Autopilot Library is a modular library created to simplify routine tasks execution for KSP players.
+kOS rocket Autopilot Library is a modular library created to automate the execution of routine tasks for KSP players.
 Compatible with [RemoteTech 2](https://remotetechnologiesgroup.github.io/RemoteTech/) mod

 ## Installation